alex-piccione/PropertyWizard-HMLandRegistryExtractor/README.md

 - District
 - County

-## Real data
+### Real case

-First record in 2017/05 CSV data:
+First record in 2017/05 CSV data file:

 <pre>
 Id:                     {4E95D757-1CA7-EDA1-E050-A8C0630539E2}
 Price:                  970000
 Date:                   2002-05-31 00:00
 Post code:              SW3 2BZ
 Type:                   F
-??2:            N
+New house:              N
 Holding type:           L
 PAON:                   46
 SAON:                   FLAT 4
 Street:                 EGERTON GARDENS
 Locality:
 City:                   LONDON
 District:               KENSINGTON AND CHELSEA
 County:                 GREATER LONDON
-??7:            A
+Transaction category    A
 Action:                 A
 </pre>

 Description of the fields:
 <pre>
 - Id:                   It is a GUID wrapped in curly brackets.
 It is duplicated also for completely different properties.
 What is it related to?
 - Price:                Sell price in GBP
-- Date:         The date of the sell
+- Date:                 The date of the sale
    - Year
    - Month
 - Post code:            can be empty.
    - Partial post code.
 Obtained form the 4 initial characters and removing the space return the partial post code.
 - Type:                 D/F/O/S/T  (Detached, Semi-detached, Terraced, Flat, Other)
-- ??2:          Y/N, (Yes/No)
+- new house:            Y/N, Is a new house
-- Holding type: L/F (Leasehold, Freehold)
+- Holding type:         L/F (Leasehold/Freehold)
 - PAON:                 Primary addressable object name.
 Typically the house number or name
 - SAON:                 Secondary Addressable Object Name.
 If there is a sub-building, for example the building is divided into flats, there will be a SAON.
 - Street:
 - Locality:
 - City:                 Town or City
 - District:
 - County:
-- ??7:          A/B
+- TRansaction category: A/B (Standard/Additional)
-- action:       A/C/D  (record status notation?
-Add, Change, Delete ?)
+- action:               A/C/D (record status notation Add/Change/Delete)
 </pre>

 Some prices seems wrong.
 For example 1£ or 125 million of pounds.